 There are a few options available to you if you want to earn your degree more quickly.
 Some schools offer accelerated or fast-track programs.
 In a fast-track program, you can start your dissertation earlier in your program and take additional classes, allowing you to move through the requirements in a lot less time.

 Another way to accelerate your PhD is by attending a program that allows you to apply credits from your master’s degree.
 These programs can be a good choice if you already have a master’s degree in psychology, because they lessen the number of courses you’ll need to take to earn your PhD.

 Your PhD program will cover topics related to legal theory and psychology.
 You’ll study the effects of current programs on populations and the research-based reasoning for their structure and methods.
 You’ll also discuss ways those programs might be improved in the future and the types of research studies such changes would require.
-In addition to research, you’ll focus on teaching and consulting skills that can help you advance your career and gain leadership in the field.
+In addition to research, you’ll focus on teaching and consulting skills that could help you advance in your career and gain leadership in the field.

 In addition to your coursework, you’ll need to complete a dissertation.
 In many programs, you’ll also need to complete fieldwork or an internship.

 Common classes in forensic psychology PhD programs include coursework in:

 - Research and analysis

 - Understanding violence

 - Teaching psychology

 - Police psychology